Updated 7/25/22

 21. Entrepreneur Expo

-Shine the light on your members and local entrepreneurs with a small expo for your local entrepreneurs.
+Shine the light on your members and local scene with a small expo for entrepreneurs.
 A few tables, bites, beverages and marketing is enough to attract your community and entrepreneurial-adjacent people into your space.
 This is a great use of leverage, as each entrepreneur invites their network and connections in.
 Once they’re in your space, you have the opportunity to connect with them and show them all you can do to help and support them.

 22. Talent show